 In the event that the broker holding your retirement funds goes out of business, SIPC insurance covers up to a combined $500,000 worth of cash and securities, such as stocks and bonds, per account.
 That protection covers up to $250,000 in cash in the account.

-In other words, if you have $400,000 in securities and $100,000 in cash in your brokerage account, and you see on the news that the entire company’s leadership was charged with acting as a front for drug traffickers and the brokerage fails, you can rest easy so long as it registered with the SIPC.
+In other words, if you have $400,000 in securities and $100,000 in cash in your brokerage account, and you see on the news that your brokerage has gone out of business, you can rest easy so long as it is registered with the SIPC.

-In the above scenario, if your brokerage account had $500,000 in securities and $50,000 in cash, you wouldn’t be fully covered because the total value in the account exceeds the SICP’s $500,000 limit.
+In the above scenario, if your brokerage account had $500,000 in securities and $50,000 in cash, you wouldn’t be fully covered because the total value in the account exceeds the SIPC’s $500,000 limit.

 For the purposes of the SIPC’s insurance plan, covered securities include: